 Watch for the smart motorway signs

-All smart controlled motorways have digital smart motorway signs which relay information which will help keep you safe.
-The most obvious will tell you what the speed limit is for that section of road.
+All smart controlled motorways feature digital smart motorway signs to relay information that helps keep you safe.
+The most obvious sign will tell you what the speed limit is for that section of the road.
 If there is nothing displayed, it is safe to assume that the national limit applies, which is 70mph for cars and vans.
-The controllers who are monitoring the network via CCTV, speed cameras, and radar sensors may decide to lower the limit to help with traffic flow or because of an incident.
-If the national speed limit displayed in 40mph or less, be prepared to stop as it generally means there is slow moving traffic ahead.
+The controllers monitor the network via CCTV, smart motorway speed cameras, and radar sensors to decide when to lower the speed limit to improve traffic flow or respond to an incident.
+If the national speed limit displayed is 40mph or less, be prepared to stop as it indicates slow-moving traffic ahead.

 Move over